kylepfurey/FureyEngine/README.md

 # FureyEngine
-A simple class library used to streamline making 2D applications using OpenGL, GLEW, GLM, and SDL.
+A simple class library used to streamline making 2D applications using OpenGL, GLEW, GLM, SDL, and Box2D.

+#Set Up
 You can install all required packages by entering the following in a Windows command prompt:

 git clone https://github.com/microsoft/vcpkg.git